The Magical Properties and Uses of Vanilla and Cinnamon

 Carrying a vanilla bean can improve your energy and provide mental clarity.
 It can also be added to a mojo bag to improve your love life.

-A Spell for Abundance
+A Cinnamon and Vanilla Spell for Abundance

 This spell is best performed during a waxing moon, to help draw things to you.
 To bring abundance into your life, carve the word "prosperity," "abundance," or "wealth," or a money-drawing sigil, into a gold or dark green candle using a pin, ritual knife, or crystal point.